zentralwerkstatt/art185ai/L02_Basics.md

 - `int_list = [1, 2, 3, 4, 5]`
 - `string_list = ['foo', 'bar', 'baz']`

-The most important feature of lists and similar compound data types -- one that we will encounter over and over -- is *slicing*.
+The most important feature of lists and similar compound data types - one that we will encounter over and over - is *slicing*.
 Slicing a list means returning just a part of it.
 This is done with the colon operator.
-For instance, to just return the first element of our integer list, we can write ìnt_list[0]`(in programming, we are almost always counting from 0, not from 1).
+For instance, to just return the first element of our integer list, we can write `int_list[0]` (in programming, we are almost always counting from 0, not from 1).
 The second element can be returned by `int_list[1]`, etc..
 But we can also access parts of lists in a more dynamic fashion:

 - `print(int_list[:2])`: 1 2, the "first two" elements
 - `print(int_list[2:])`: 3 4 5, everything but the "first two" elements